 No matter the method, your Netdata Cloud account is based around your email address.
 Netdata Cloud does not store passwords.

-To sign up/sign in with email, visit Netdata Cloud, enter your email address, and click the Sign up with email/Sign in with email button.
+To sign in with email, visit Netdata Cloud, enter your email address, and click the Sign in by email button.

-Click the Sign up/Sign in button in the email to begin using Netdata Cloud.
+Click the Verify button in the email to begin using Netdata Cloud.

 To use this same Netdata Cloud account on additional devices, request another sign in email, open the email on that device, and sign in.